kitengi programs are stored as plain text .kti files. The editor lets you copy, paste, and load them at any time.

 You can also drag a .kti file directly onto the canvas or use the Load from file option to open a file picker.

-A program's type determines which node kinds are available.
-The type is shown in the right panel when nothing is selected and can be changed there for General programs.
+A program's loom determines which node kinds are available.
+The loom is shown in the right panel when nothing is selected and can be changed there for General programs.
+It is stored in the .kti file as a loom: line after the program | declaration.

-| Type | Available nodes |
+| Loom | Available nodes |

 |---|---|